Theoretical Foundations of Conformal Prediction: Properties of ECE and binned ECE

 \end{theorem} Note that this bound on $\epsilon$ is not vanishing with $n$.
 In other words, regardless of the sample size $n$, we cannot ensure that ECE will be very low, with any injective post-hoc calibration procedure.

-The key idea of this proof is to connect the present aim, distribution-free calibration, with the problem of distribution-free regression as studied in Chapter~\ref{chapter:regression}.
-In particular, a distribution-free guarantee on ECE implies that we are able to perform distribution-free inference on the regression of $Y$ onto the post-hoc calibrated predictor $\hat{h}_n(f(X))$, i.e., inference on $\E[Y\mid \hat{h}_n(f(X))]$---but from the results of Chapter~\ref{chapter:regression}, we know that this is impossible in settings where $\hat{h}_n(f(X))$ is nonatomic. \begin{proof}[Proof of Theorem~\ref{thm:ece_hardness_posthoc}] First, given a distribution $P$ on $\cX\times\{0,1\}$, define $\tilde{P}$ as the induced distribution of $(f(X),Y)$.
+As before, the key idea of this proof is to connect the present aim, distribution-free calibration, with the problem of distribution-free regression as studied in Chapter~\ref{chapter:regression}.
+In particular, a distribution-free guarantee on ECE would imply that we are able to perform distribution-free inference on the regression of $Y$ onto the post-hoc calibrated predictor $\hat{h}(f(X))$---but from the results of Chapter~\ref{chapter:regression}, we know that this is impossible in settings where $\hat{h}(f(X))$ is nonatomic. \begin{proof}[Proof of Theorem~\ref{thm:ece_hardness_posthoc}] First, given a distribution $P$ on $\cX\times\{0,1\}$, define $\tilde{P}$ as the induced distribution of $(f(X),Y)$.
 Let $\mu_{\tilde{P}}$ be the regression function for this distribution, i.e.,

 almost surely.
 Let $h:[0,1]\to[0,1]$ be any injective function.
 Then $h(f(X))$ contains the same information as $f(X)$, and so

 almost surely.
 In particular,

 where the $L_1(\tilde{P})$ norm follows the notation of Section~\ref{sec:regression__C_or_muhat}.
 On the other hand, if $h$ is not injective, then we nonetheless have $\|h - \mu_{\tilde{P}}\|_{L_1(\tilde{P})}\leq 1$, so combining both cases,